HubReb/pdb_search/README.md

 ## Add an entry

 The program takes you through the steps to add an entry to the database step by step.
-Note that you are asked whether you want to provide a file to read the bib entry from or enter the date by hand.
+Note that you are asked whether you want to provide a file to read the bib entry from or enter the data by hand.

 ```
 Please enter the necessary information